 - Ice cubes

-- Scant ½ cup Cointreau or triple sec
+- 3 ounces (6 tablespoons) Cointreau or triple sec

-- Scant ½ cup freshly squeezed lime juice
+- 3 ounces (6 tablespoons) freshly squeezed lime juice

 - Ice cubes

 - To make the syrup: Bring water to a boil in a small pot or saucepan.
 Add the hibiscus flowers and sugar, lower the heat to medium, and simmer steadily until the sugar dissolves and the syrup has thickened slightly, about 5 minutes.
 Strain the mixture through a sieve, and let cool.
-You may reserve a few of the intact (non-broken) hibiscus flowers to garnish your drinks before discarding the remaining solids.
-Return the hibiscus flowers for garnish back into the syrup to stay saturated until ready to use.
-This makes about 1 ½ to 1 ¾ cups of syrup, and keeps up to 1 week in the fridge.
+This makes about 1 ½ to 1 ¾ cups of syrup and keeps up to 1 week in the fridge.

 - To make a single margarita: Combine hibiscus syrup, tequila, Cointreau, and lime juice with ice in a cocktail shaker.
-Shake very well.
-Strain into an ice-filled glass (rimmed with salt or sugar if desired) and serve immediately.
+Shake well, then strain into a salt-rimmed ice-filled glass and serve immediately.

-- To make a pitcher of margaritas: Combine all of the syrup, tequila, Cointreau, lime juice, and 2 cups of ice in a pitcher and stir very well, at least 1 minute.
+- To make a pitcher of margaritas: Combine the syrup, tequila, Cointreau, lime juice, and 2 cups of ice in a pitcher and stir very well, at least 1 minute.
 It’s important to stir for a full minute so some of the ice dissolves.
-Pour the mixture into 6 ice-filled glasses (rimmed with salt or sugar if desired) and serve immediately.
+Pour the mixture into 6 salt-rimmed ice-filled glasses and serve immediately.

 *All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.*